 Sports officials should be able to perform their duties without threat of personal injury, administrative hearings or litigation because of their game calls.
 Being a referee or umpire is no easy task.
 State legislators can show support for the men and women who officiate on the courts, fields and ice by passing laws to protect them.

 NASO has been bringing attention to assault, liability and independent contractor issues for years.
-The map, updated for 2018, displays the states that have passed laws dealing with those issues.
+The map, updated for 2019, displays the states that have passed laws dealing with those issues.
 There are currently 21 states that have officiating assault laws (including 19 with criminal laws and two with civil statutes), 16 with limited liability legislation and 14 states with independent contractor laws.
-In addition, three states — Idaho, Washington and Missouri — have supportive resolutions for sports officials.
+In addition, two states — Idaho, Washington and Missouri — have supportive resolutions for sports officials.
 How does your state match up with others?
 If there is work to be done, consider getting involved in pushing for legislation.

 Pass Legislation in Your State